WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/Arguments-and-User-Inputs.md

 GG-BOT Upload Assistant provides various runtime arguments that can be used to customize the individual upload process.
-These are mainly classified into 5 different groups.
+These are mainly classified into 4 different groups.
 - Mandatory arguments
 - Commonly used arguments
 - Less commonly used arguments
-- Experimental arguments
 - Internal upload arguments

 NOTE: